cojovi/stargazerproject/blog/source/_posts/processfood.md

 ---
-title: Weaponized Food: How Big Food Turned Your Pantry Into a WMD
+title: "Weaponized Food: How Big Food Turned Your Pantry Into a WMD"
 date: 2025-09-01
-tags:
-  - comedy
-  - satire
-  - food industry
-  - processed foods
-  - health
+tags: AI, Deep Learning, Media Partnership
-categories:
+categories: Technology, Innovation, Collaboration
-  - Comedy
 feature: yes
 cover: https://flic.kr/p/2rqWhbq
 ---

-> “You are what you eat.”
+“You are what you eat.”
-> Well, if that’s true, America is now 78% high-fructose corn syrup, 12% sawdust, and 10% regret.
+Well, if that’s true, America is now 78% high-fructose corn syrup, 12% sawdust, and 10% regret.

 Let’s talk about the *real* bioweapon that’s been sitting quietly in your pantry since 1972: **processed food.** That’s right—while you were out panic-buying toilet paper and triple-masking in your car, *the real villain* was already in your kitchen, looking innocent in its colorful wrapper and lying about being “whole grain.”